knobsdao/apertus/README.md

 Caracas is one the crypto capitals of the world.
 Its [transaction numbers](https://anacoinda.github.io/localbitcoins/all.html) and [trade volume](https://www.usefultulips.org/VES_Page.html) influence the entire Western Hemisphere.
 Yet, complexity determines the health of a civilization, and the abundance of miners and traders is sadly faced with a lack of startups, innovators and developers using blockchain technology.
 We aim to change this by fostering a community around ETH.

 In a first stage, the community will operate from a co-working space and maintain a virtual presence.
-The core pillars of the community are: Education (general and technical), Research, Public Policy, Ecosystem Development and Sustainability.
+The core pillars of the community are: Education (general and technical), Research, Governance and Ecosystem Development, with a focus on Sustainability.

 Before going deeper, let's first look at...

-##  Data!
+##  Blockchain across LATAM

 ![](MapaBlockchainLatam.jpg)
 Source: Taken from a presentation on Blockchain in LATAM made at Blockchain Summit Latam on the 25th of October 2019.
 Link to slides here: https://latamtech.la/docs/Resumen_1_Mapa_Blockchain_Latam.pdf